dib-lab/2020-paper-sourmash-gather/manuscript.md

-Implementing min-set-cov on top of FracMinHash means our approach may incorrectly choose between very closely related genomes, because the set of subsampled hashes chosen may not discriminate between them.
+Implementing min-set-cov on top of FracMinHash means our approach may incorrectly choose between very closely related genomes, because the set of subsampled hashes may not discriminate between them.
 Likewise, the potentially very large size of the sketches may inhibit the application of this approach to very large metagenomes.